huri000/SwiftEntryKit/README.md

 ## Requirements

 - iOS 9 or any higher version.
+- Swift 4.0 or a higher version.
 - SwiftEntryKit leans heavily on [QuickLayout](https://github.com/huri000/QuickLayout) to layout the views programmatically.
-- The library has not been tested with iOS 8 or lower.
+- The library has not been tested with iOS 8 or a lower version.

 ## Installation